alessfg/nginx-api-gateway-demo/README.md

 This demo uses Terraform to automate the setup of an NGINX Plus (and NGINX App Protect WAF) API gateway pseudo-production environment that includes a mock API backend database.

+A PDF containing accompanying slides for this demo can also be found under the name of `Deploy and Secure Your API Gateway with NGINX.pdf`.

 ## Requirements

 ### Terraform